ScooloV/bbpedia/docs/death_zone/new_weather_tables.md

 whispering too quietly to be heard, but otherwise it's perfect Blood Bowl weather.
 11 *Pouring Rain:* A torrential downpour leaves the players soaked and the ball very slippery!
-Apply a -1 modifierr
+Apply a -1 modifier

 every time a player makes an Agility test to catch or pick up the ball, or to attempt to interfere with a pass.